nicolagatta/Vmware-Zabbix/README.md

 - there are three datastores

 The script is designed to
-- it connects to the vcenter with powercli and stay connected for performance reasons (no need to run many Connect-VIServer)
+- connect to the vcenter with powercli and stay connected for performance reasons (no need to run many Connect-VIServer)
-- it listens on localhost:port
+- listen on localhost:
-- it accepts GET /ESXhostname
+- accept request "GET /ESXhostname"
 - Each GET request takes around 3 seconds to run on my systems:.
 Since the script it's not multithreaded, running multiple requests at the same time can result in some wait
-- it outputs the Performance metric in a JSON format like this:
+- output the Performance metric in a JSON format like this:

 [
   {